Detlef Blanke – The Man Behind Virtual Guitarist

 Although it’s a common prejudice, we’re not trying to replace guitarists.
 As Peter Gorges once put it in a forum answer “We’re trying to replace no guitarist”.

-A Virtual Guitarist is great whenever you don’t have access to a skilled session guitarist, or even if you are one but don’t want to bother with setting up and recording everything yourself.
+A Virtual Guitarist is great whenever you don’t have access to a skilled session guitarist.
+It’s great even if you are one but don’t want to bother with setting up and recording everything yourself.

 A Virtual Guitarist does only one thing – rhythm guitar.
 It doesn’t do solo guitar, and probably never will.
 Our mantra has always been: It does very little, very well.